 Larry had read a lot of people had been buying from Pinnacle Wholesalers.
 Having read reviews on them and their heaters we decided to get one.
 We chose a 12 volt, 2KW Diesel heater.

-We could also mount the controller next to the bed for easy reach on a cold morning.
+Also, putting the diesel heater here, we could mount the controller next to the bed.
+Making it in easy reach on a cold morning.

 Installing The Diesel Heater